Ron Yitzchok Eisenman: Advocacy for sexual abuse victims

-Soon after taking the pulpit in the late 1990s, Eisenman has been outspoken in his support and defense of Orthodox sex abuse victims.
+Soon after taking the pulpit in the late 1990s, Rabbi Eisenman has been outspoken in his support and defense of Orthodox sex abuse victims.
 A self-proclaimed "anti-establishment" figure, and a "Maverick" to others, he organized a special panel in 2009 to address the issue, receiving pushback from some corners of the community.
 He has insisted that sexual abuse should be promptly reported to the police.
-In the wake of sexual assault allegations surrounding Haredi children's author Chaim Walder, Eisenman published a strong letter condemning Walder, even encouraging people to throw his books out of the house.
-Eisenman's intention was to stave off any further emotional damage to Walder's victims.
+In the wake of sexual assault allegations surrounding Haredi children's author Chaim Walder, Rabbi Eisenman published a strong letter condemning Walder, even encouraging people to throw his books out of the house.
+Rabbi Eisenman's intention was to stave off any further emotional damage to Walder's victims.

 Personal life

-Eisenman lives with his family in Passaic.
+Rabbi Eisenman lives with his family in Passaic.
 His married children live in the New York area and Israel.